maleehajunaid/brain-tumor-mri-classification/README.md

 Grad-CAM is also used to visualize the regions of MRI images that contribute to the model's predictions.

+## Dataset

+The project uses the Brain Tumor MRI Dataset obtained from Kaggle.

+Source: [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) by Masoud Nickparvar (Kaggle)

+The dataset contains four classes:

+- Glioma
+- Meningioma
+- Pituitary
+- No Tumor

+The training directory is divided into 80% training data and 20% validation data.
+A separate testing directory is used for final evaluation.
 ## Methodology

 1. Load the Brain Tumor MRI Dataset.